 The rules created within the Domain Policy section are assigned to an Endpoint Policy Group.
 The Endpoint Policy Group is then applied to a Server Flow in Section 7.12.
-Create a separate Endpoint Policy Group for the enterprise and the Verizon IPCC.

-To create a new policy group, navigate to UC-Sec Control Center → Domain Policies → Endpoint Policy Groups.
-Select the Add Group button.
+Create a separate Endpoint Policy Group for the enterprise and the Verizon IP Trunk.
+To create a new policy group, navigate to Domain Policies \rightarrow Endpoint Policy Groups.
+Select the Add button.

-Enter a name in the Group Name field, such as "default-low-remark" as shown below.
+Enter a name in the Group Name field, such as "def_low_remark" as shown below.
 Click Next.

-In the sample configuration, defaults were selected for all fields, with the exception of the Application Rule which was set to "Vz_App_Rule", Media Rule which was set to "default-low-med-QoS", and the Signaling Rule, which was set to "Block_Hdr_Remark" as shown below.
+In the sample configuration, defaults were selected for all fields, with the exception of the Application Rule which is set to "default-trunk", Media Rule which is set to "default-low-media-QoS", and the Signaling Rule, which is set to "Block_Hdr_Remark" as shown below.
 The selected non-default media rule and signaling rule chosen were created in previous sections.
 Click Finish.